Qualitative Research for Social Impact: Lecture + Q&A with Professor David Silverman [webinar]

 Biography

-Prof David Silverman is Professor Emeritus in the Sociology Department at Goldsmiths College, Visiting Professor in the Management Department at King's College, University of London and the Business School, University of Technology, Sydney and Adjunct Professor, EDucation Faculty, QUT.
-He has authored 15 books and 45 journal articles on qualitative research, ethnography and conversation analysis.
-He is the author of four bestselling Sage textbooks on qualitative research and has published monographs on his research on a large public sector organization, medical consultations and HIV-test counselling.
+Prof David Silverman is Visiting Emeritus Professor at Leeds University Business School, Professor Emeritus in the Sociology Department at Goldsmiths College, London Visiting Professor in the King's College Business School, University of London and the Business School, University of Technology, Sydney as well as Adjunct Professor at QUT, Faculty of Education.
+He has authored 15 books and over 60 journal articles on qualitative research, ethnography and conversation analysis.
+Thirty of his students have successfully completed their PhD and three are now full Professors.

 About Research design